trudiehuang/Getting-and-Cleaning-Data-Course-Project/README.md

 In this repo ,You will find:
 1) a tidy data set as described up,
-2) a link to a Github repository with your script for performing the analysis, called  "run_analysis.R"
+2) a script for performing the analysis, called  "run_analysis.R"
 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called "CodeBook.md"
 4) also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected.